Should I Hire for Plumbing Work During COVID-19?

-Following the guidance of the CDC, plumbers around the country are taking the necessary steps to slow the spread.
-It is absolutely reasonable to put in a service call to your local plumber for sump pump maintenance or to get that water heater properly installed!
-In fact, you really should.
-Untreated, these things can cause real issues in a household or business.
-Your plumber has a duty to support the public safety, and that includes you.
+For some household issues, it’s even critical to get the expertise of your local plumber.
+Untreated, certain things can cause real issues in a household or business.
+Your plumber has a duty to support public safety, and that includes you.
 Plain and simple.
 It’s the reason the United States government has opted to keep the industry operational no matter what.
-So go ahead and give your sewer service guy a call if you think something’s wrong.
+So go ahead and give your local plumber a call if you think something’s wrong.

 YES, IT’S POSSIBLE TO HAVE PROFESSIONAL PLUMBING WORK DURING COVID-19.
 BUT CHECK THOSE DIY FIXES FIRST!